 There are certainly lots of numbers in any investment summary, and they can be overwhelming.
 Percentages, splits, projected returns…what do they all mean?

 One metric I’ve come to rely on is the equity multiple.
 In this case, the projected equity multiple is 2.1x.
 This means that during the life of this project, my money will be more than doubled.

-This $210,000 would include my original $100,000 investment, as well as $110,000 of profits.
-This $110,000 would include the quarterly cash-on-cash returns I would be getting as long as the asset is held, as well as my portion of the profits from the sale of the asset.
+This $210,000 would include your original $100,000 investment, as well as $110,000 of profits.
+This $110,000 would include the quarterly cash-on-cash returns you would be getting as long as the asset is held, as well as your portion of the profits from the sale of the asset.